alco-company/mortimer-bellis/WORKLOG.md

 - no requirements on t/m
 - toggle switch on products and customers for sync with invoicing service
 - add hidden 'date' on time_material to allow for query
-- use email address on new users on list
 - send invitation - describe how to separate more new users
 - translation missing on invitation email - new user
 - new users cannot add time/material (no button)